Recognise importance of having a Shorthold Tenancy Agreement and how to support families in their responsibilities

 What to translate into their native language?

 Tenancy agreements are not always clearly written.
 We advise groups to spend some initial time translating the key obligations for the family members who will be living in the property, until they feel less overwhelmed and can review the entirety of their tenancy agreement.
-Having a written document can be a useful reminder and signpost for future conversations, that is why we translated key rights and responsibilities of both tenant and landlord, you can find them in the downloads section of this page.
-If you are welcoming a family where adults are illiterate in Arabic, provide this as a video or sound file and spend time explaining exactly what the obligations are.
+Having a written document can be a useful reminder and signpost for future conversations, that is why we translated key rights and responsibilities of both tenant and landlord, which you can find in the downloads section at the bottom of this page.
+If you are welcoming a family where adults are illiterate in their own native language, then you can provide the below resource as a video or sound file and spend time explaining exactly what the obligations are.

 The minimum obligations we recommend you explain are: